Connector Motorways

+Background

 Connector Motorways started off as the Lane Cove Tunnel Company and was engaged by Roads & Traffic Authority to design, construct, maintain and operate the tunnel for 33 years on 1 October 2003.
 Connector Motorways was supposed to operate the tunnel concession until 2037.

+Receivership

 On 19 January 2010, Connector Motorways went into receivership when traffic through the tunnel failed to reach the projected volumes.
 Toll road operator Transurban bought the tunnel in May 2010 for $630 million and became the new operator.